JESS MCPHERSON

 About Jess

 Jess McPherson is a master artisan and arts & culture strategist with twenty years of experience in the arts & culture impact sector.
 Jess holds a Master of Science in Nonprofit Leadership from the University of Pennsylvania School of Social Policy and Practice and a Bachelor of Fine Art from Pennsylvania College of Art & Design.
 She believes in the ability of the arts and the strength of cultural connectedness to build unique, robust, and thriving communities.
-Her depth of experience as a professional artist, curator, cultural educator, and creative entrepreneur, along with her leadership guiding not for profit cultural organizations through periods of growth and change, shape her perspective and inform her careful approach to social impact.
+Her depth of experience as a professional artist, curator, cultural educator, and creative entrepreneur, along with her leadership guiding not-for-profit cultural organizations through periods of growth and change, shape her perspective and inform her careful approach to social impact.
 She currently owns and operates Jess McPherson Arts & Consulting in York, PA, co-creating strategies for growth with individual artists and culturally-centered initiatives throughout the MidAtlantic.

 Arts & Culture Impact Consulting

-- Are you a Native Organization looking to do some board development, strategic planning, or leadership consultation?
+• Are you a Native Organization looking to do some board development, strategic planning, or leadership consultation?

-- Are you an arts/arts advocacy or an Indigenous org looking to evaluate or design programs or systems that provide more meaningful impact in your community?
+• Are you an arts/arts advocacy or an Indigenous org looking to evaluate or design programs or systems that provide more meaningful impact in your community?

-- Are you an educator looking for an arts & culture impact expert with a strong background in Urban Indian or Central PA/Maryland Indigenous experience?
+• Are you an educator looking for an arts & culture impact expert with a strong background in Urban Indian or Central PA/Maryland Indigenous experience?

 Master Artisan Made Fine Craft